s-emanuilov/litepali/README.md

 LitePali is designed to be easy to use and deploy in cloud environments, making it a great choice for researchers and developers working on document retrieval systems.

+## Support

+For support or questions, please contact me.

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests if you have any improvements or bug fixes.